TwistedProject/platform_manifest/README.md

 (Assuming you have a valid build environment setup)
 - mkdir aosp (or whatever you want to name the source folder)
 - cd ~/aosp
-- repo init -u https://github.com/TeamTwisted/aosp_manifest.git -b m6.0
+- repo init -u https://github.com/TwistedProject/platform_manifest.git -b arm

 Sync the Source
 ---------------